vitto/a-pollo/README.md

 [![Built with nodejs 4.2.2](http://img.shields.io/:nodejs-4.2.2-80BD01.svg)](http://badges.github.io/badgerbadgerbadger/) [![MIT licence](http://img.shields.io/:license-MIT-00AFFF.svg)](https://github.com/ideatosrl/frontsize-sass/blob/master/LICENSE.md)

+A-pollo generates **CSS style guide documentation** from your [code comments][apollo_code_docs].

+It's been written for teams who need to check CSS widgets with examples, copy html related code with no pain or the need to go through browser HTML debugger.

+The module works with [Hexo][hexo], a simple and powerful blog framework, so if you'd like to [write your own theme][apollo_theme] you'll have the power this nice tool at your hands.

+---

 Place a `a-pollo.yml` in the root folder of your project, this is the default config:

 ``` yaml